Shakespeare

 ★★★★☆

-Developed by A Place For Us CIC in 2022, Saving Shakespeare is an energetic frolic through some of Shakespeare’s most iconic works.
 The premise of the show is William Shakespeare, or Will I Am as he refers to himself, has arrived at court to perform his latest production.
 Unfortunately, Will has forgotten the script, and none of the actors have turned up.
 His only hope are two women who aren’t even legally allowed to act.
+Over the course of an hour, the trio cobble together a show to perform for Elizabeth I using the scenes they can remember from other works.
+Covering Macbeth, Midsummer Night’s Dream, Hamlet, and Twelfth Night the production is a joy from start to finish.

 Cover image for the article named 'Lights On Lights Off'